How We're Helping Clients Stay Safe

-We are open and ready to help; whether you need a totally contact-free experience, would like to limit contact, or are comfortable with physically distant meetings, we can and have done it all, and will happily adapt our process to meet your needs while complying with all government regulations.
+We are open and ready to help; whether you need a totally contact-free experience, would like to limit contact, or are comfortable with physically distant meetings, we can and have done it all and will happily adapt our process to meet your needs while complying with all government regulations.

-The city of Edmonton mandated the use of masks in public spaces on August 1 (and most surrounding areas followed suit shortly after), but this does not necessarily mean masks must be worn inside private residences.
-We've helped hundreds of clients buy and sell homes safely in the past few months and in our experience buyers and sellers in the Edmonton area have been very conscientious and flexible.
+We've helped hundreds of clients buy and sell homes safely in the past few months, and in our experience, buyers, and sellers have been very conscientious and flexible.

 Contactless Showings or Limited Contact Showings

-Some clients are opting for “virtual showings” where an agent walks through the property and shows the client the home over FaceTime, Skype or something similar.
-We can draw your eye to things that you should be aware of, tell you about noises or smells, and point out any things that might perfectly match your check-list.
-After viewing homes virtually you may be able to narrow down the homes you need to see in person and take extra precautions when that time comes.
+Some clients opt for “virtual showings” where an agent walks through the property and shows the client the home over FaceTime, Skype or something similar.
+We can draw your eye to things that you should be aware of, tell you about noises or smells, and point out any things that might perfectly match your checklist.
+After viewing homes virtually, you may be able to narrow down the homes you need to see in person and take extra precautions when that time comes.

 Note that almost all of our listings have 3D tours that allow you to walk through them on your computer or mobile device.